ansient0/lwotc/README.md

 * unlocked with Spectre autopsy

 #### Bluescreen Canister
-* 150% weapon damage, armor piercing, stuns for 1 action and only affects electricals
+* 150% weapon damage, armor piercing, stuns for 1 action and only affects mechanicals
 * unlocked with Bluescreen Protocol